Micropantries help local families

 Our Youth Group’s work to obtain compassionate release for Leonard Peltier was recently recognized by our denomination.
 Your help is needed.
 Learn more by watching the video, and visiting freeleonardpeltier.com

 The Ipswich Refugee Program, an outgrowth of First Church, is a community-based organization that welcomes and supports refugees and other immigrants to our community and stands with them as they integrate into American culture an society.
 Specifically it assists with housing, schooling, transportation, English language classes, health care and navigating local and government bureaucracy.
 To get involved or to make a donation, please visit the IRP website.

 In 2016 a group of concerned people in Ipswich gathered to respond to the global refugee crisis on a local level.
 First Church and the First Church Mission Board sponsored and supported the Ipswich Refugee Program for more than a year until the IRP became a non-profit charitable organization in 2017.

 Our Anti-Racism Group meets monthly on Tuesdays at 4pm and welcomes new members.
 Call the church office for more information.

-We work with the local organization “Family Promise”, which supports local homeless families as they transition out of homelessness.
+We work with Family Promise North Shore Boston, which supports local homeless families as they transition out of homelessness.
 Four times a year, a network of families will come to Ipswich to stay in the Presbyterian Church while we assist their search for jobs and housing.
 We provide the meals and moral support.
 Please speak with Rebecca or Kalapi Johnson if you would like to get involved.

 A team of church members regularly write letters to prisoners, pray for their release, and look at the prison system as an institution Christ called us to disrupt.
 Further, we are helping a prisoner at the Concord Prison to attain his college degree, and we welcome additional volunteers.